 Court Lane Junior School

-This equates to just over 3 and 1/2 hours of learning lost.
+This equates to nearly 3 & 1/4 hours of learning lost.

 The NHS link below offers some excellent advise and information, for parents and carers to help them decide whether a child needs time off school and when it is safe to allow them to attend.
 It also has some robust advise on how to manage an unwell child if there is any uncertainty for parents or carers.Attendance is important.

 Regular attendance and being at school on time are extremely important for educational and social reasons.

 The school is proud of its high attendance and actively works to encourage this.
 We keep a close check on our school attendance and each week a trophy is awarded to the best class.
 Annual attendance awards are presented.
 Awards are given annually for 100% attendance, with no late marks or time out of school after registration, e.g. registered at 1.10pm but child leaves for appointment before 3.20pm.
 There is a bronze award for one term, a silver award for two terms and a gold award for 100% attendance for the whole year.